Representation Learning for Sequential Volumetric Design Tasks: Methodology

 The volumetric design process usually performs in a given valid design space with several constraints, such as FAR and TPR\footnote{Floor area ratio (FAR) is derived by dividing the total area of the building by the total area of the parcel.
 Target program ratio (TPR) defines the approximate ratio between different room types.}.
+The partition of the design space depends on the architect's decisions or statistical heuristics.
 However, large collections of architectural volumetric designs are prohibitively expensive.
-For this reason, we opted for a heuristic agent built on top of \cite{chang2021building} that can procedurally create a volumetric design based on several carefully created design principles defined by professional architects.
-The details of the design principles are described in the Appendix.
-Based on these design principles we develop Building-Gym, an OpenAI gym-like interface~\cite{brockman2016openai}, that can produce a sequence of design states if actions are provided.
+For this reason, we opted for a heuristic agent built on top of \cite{chang2021building} that can procedurally create a volumetric design.
+First, we generate different site conditions randomly based on rules and knowledge provided by professional architects.
+The heuristic agent creates a design based on the site conditions and then computes the associated program graph and constraints.
+Later, an action sequence is extracted from these program graphs that can sequentially create a valid design sequence.
+Finally, this action sequence is fed into Building-Gym, an OpenAI gym-like interface~\cite{brockman2016openai}, that can produce a sequence of design states if actions are provided.
+Building-Gym sequentially provides the next state of the volumetric design based on the action taken at each timestep.
 Each design state, $s_t$, is a $10 \times 10 \times 10$ non-uniformed voxel space where each voxel has two channels to represent a) size and b) room type.
 We define seven room types: elevators, stairs, mechanical rooms, restrooms, corridors, office rooms, and non-existent rooms.
 For visualization purposes, each room type is color-coded.
 For example, as shown in Fig. \ref{fig:volumetric-design}, blue denotes office rooms and red denotes elevators.
 The color-coding details can be found in the Appendix.
 Our main motivation for developing Building-Gym is to provide a powerful sequential voxel building design simulator for researchers.
 Our initial dataset consists of $10^4$ optimal action sequences where each action sequence interacts with Building-Gym and produces a sequence of valid voxel design spaces that follow the design principles.
 An action sequence is of arbitrary length and can be represented by $(a_0, a_1, ..., a_{T})$ where each action $a_t$ represents the location, size, and room type for each new voxel within the voxel space.
 In this way, using each action Building-Gym can provide us with a new design state.
 Next, we utilize these optimal action sequences to interact with Building-Gym and create $10^4$ sequences of voxel design spaces.
 Note that each sequence is a collection of high-performing voxel design spaces where each final state produces a diverse and valid voxel design space of a building.
 Fig. \ref{fig:data-generation} shows how Building-Gym gradually creates a valid voxel design of a building using a sequence of actions.